LeCAD-PEG/SOLPS-GUI/doc/source/howto/catalyst/index.rst

 #.
 At this point, the simulation sends pointers to the data, that the
    VisIt servers continuously requires for processing.

 Libsim is divided into two libraries.
-First, called “front-end library” is a lightweight static library which is linked during the compilation of the simulation code.
-Second, named “runtime library” is bigger but is used only when *in situ* analysis is requested.
+First, called "front-end library" is a lightweight static library which is linked during the compilation of the simulation code.
+Second, named "runtime library" is bigger but is used only when *in situ* analysis is requested.

 Additionally, Libsim requests metadata from the simulation that contains